dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.0.md

 The new method introduces a few limitations on what can be done in the `OnConfiguring()` method of the DbContext.

 > [!WARNING]
 > Avoid using DbContext Pooling if you maintain your own state (for example, private fields) in your derived DbContext class that should not be shared across requests.
-EF Core will only reset the state that is aware of before adding a DbContext instance to the pool.
+EF Core will only reset the state that it is aware of before adding a DbContext instance to the pool.

 ### Explicitly compiled queries